 To encourage user adoption, it is important to create a culture of continuous improvement.
+Especially now that 2025 will be the year of ISDN Switch Off, and every business is looking for alternatives.
 This can be achieved through regular feedback and communication with users.
 Regularly surveying users to get feedback on the system’s functionality, ease of use, and other features can help to identify areas for improvement.
 The feedback can be used to make updates and improvements to the system, which can increase user adoption rates.

 Measuring and Monitoring Success

 Measuring and monitoring the success of a change management solution is essential to understand whether the implementation has achieved its goals and objectives.
 In this section, we will discuss the key considerations for measuring and monitoring the success of the solution.